An explanation of Mondrian's oeuvre by Michael Sciam

 cm.
 50 x 62,6

-Fig. 4: The vertical pier draws the extended line of the sea horizon into a vaguely quadrangular area that is then concentrated in the upper section of Fig. 5 to become a set of quadratic shapes with one more defined square proportion in the center.
+Fig. 4: The pier draws the extended line of the sea horizon into a quadrangular area that is then concentrated in the upper section of Fig. 5 to become a set of quadratic shapes with one larger and more defined square in the center:

 Pier and Ocean 3, 1914, Piet Mondrian